Roan-Atkinson/whisper/README.md

-#Whisper
+# Whisper
 ---
 ###### by Roan Atkinson

 <br>
-Whisper is designed to be a simple, anonymous web chat application that is easy to use, and centered around the clients.
+Whisper is designed to be a simple, lightweight, anonymous and instant web chat application.